Click here to view an animated version of this procedure.

 Reasons for Procedure

-- Pregnancy with twins or more
+- Pregnancy with more than 1 baby

 - Failure of labor to progress